 How to Make Vegan Broccoli Soup

-Even though this soup is very easy, it does require a little bit of patience.
+Even though this soup has a few steps, they’re all fairly easy to make with a little bit of patience.
 Here’s how to make it happen:

 - Prep for Roasting: Preheat the oven to 350°F and line a large baking sheet with parchment paper.

-- Sauté Onion: Heat the oil in a large pot or dutch oven over medium heat.
-Once it starts simmering, add in the onion and cook until it’s fragrant and translucent, about 5 minutes.
+Sauté Onion: Heat the oil in a large pot or dutch oven over medium heat.
+Add in the onion and cook until it’s fragrant and translucent.

 - Add Veggies & Garlic: Add in the carrots, celery, garlic, potatoes and half of the broccoli florets.
 Sauté for another 5 minutes.

-- Add Vegetable Stock & Simmer: Pour in 3 cups of vegetable stock.
+- Add Vegetable Stock: Pour in 3 cups of vegetable stock.
 Bring the soup to a boil, then cover the pot and reduce it to a gentle simmer.
 Cook for 10 minutes, or until all of the vegetables are soft and tender.
 Allow the soup to cool slightly.

-- Roast & Set Aside: Roast the broccoli until it’s tender and browned around the edges, about 10 to 15 minutes.
+- Roast & Set Aside: Roast until the broccoli is tender and browned around the edges and the optional bread cubes are crispy, about 10 to 15 minutes.
 Remove it from the oven and set it aside to use later for the topping.

-- Blend Cashews, Yeast, Coconut Aminos & Soup: Once the soup is cool, add the drained cashews to a high-speed blender along with the nutritional yeast and coconut aminos.
+Blend Cashews, Yeast, Dill, Coconut Aminos & Soup: Once the soup is cool, add the drained cashews to a high-speed blender along with the nutritional yeast, dill and coconut aminos.
 Working in batches as necessary, add the slightly cooled soup.
 Blend on high speed until it’s smooth and creamy.

 - Add Roasted Broccoli & Simmer: Transfer the blended soup back to the same pot and add the remaining broccoli.
 Bring the soup to a boil, then reduce the heat to a simmer.
 Cook for 8-10 minutes, or until the broccoli is softened to your liking.

 - Remove From Heat & Add Vinegar: Remove your soup from the heat and stir in the apple cider vinegar.
-Taste the soup and season it with more salt and black pepper .
+Taste the soup and season with more salt and pepper.

 - Garnish & Serve: Garnish with fresh chopped parsley.
-Transfer to bowls and serve warm with roasted broccoli along with some chopped fresh parsley.
+Transfer to bowls and serve warm with roasted broccoli, and gluten-free toasted croutons along with some chopped fresh parsley.

 Tips for Success